TamirG765/NLP-Clustering-Project/README.md

 # Grouping Patent Claims Texts - Home Assignment

 ## Introduction
-This application is designed to analyze and group patent claims into topics, for better understanding of the mobile communications sector.
-It uses advanced text processing techniques to dynamically cluster patent claims based on user input regarding the desired number of groups.
+This application is designed to analyze and group patent claims into topics, for better understanding of the mobile communications sector.</br>
+It uses advanced text processing techniques to dynamically cluster patent claims based on user input regarding the desired number of groups.</br>
 The backend is built with FastAPI and integrates with a Streamlit frontend for a user-friendly experience.

 ## Getting Started

 ### Prerequisites
-To run this application, you'll need Python (3.12.3) and Conda (optional) installed on your machine.
+To run this application, you'll need Python (3.12.3) and Conda installed on your machine.

 ### Setup Environment